smartcontractkit/mcms/docs/usage.md

 The library provides two functions to help with the execution of an MCMS Proposal:

 1. [`SetRootOnChain`](https://github.com/smartcontractkit/mcms/blob/70ec727caf84a3fac4fa280ce5fbda3b07df7ee5/pkg/proposal/mcms/executor.go#L308):
-   Given auth and a ChainIdentifer, calls `setRoot` on the target MCMS for that given chainIdentifier.
+   Given auth and a ChainSelector, calls `setRoot` on the target MCMS for that given chain selector.
 2. [`ExecuteOnChain`](https://github.com/smartcontractkit/mcms/blob/70ec727caf84a3fac4fa280ce5fbda3b07df7ee5/pkg/proposal/mcms/executor.go#L348):
    Given auth and an index, calls `execute` on the target MCMS for that given operation.